muziejus/does-it-work/README.md

 ## License

-The Map of the City that Is this Novel by [Moacir P. de Sá Pereira](http://moacir.com) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+Does It Work? by [Moacir P. de Sá Pereira](http://moacir.com) is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-sa/3.0/](http://creativecommons.org/licenses/by-nc-sa/3.0/)